MrTamagotchi/bussen/README.md

 # bussen-cli

-A stupid little CLI-app that accesses Skånetrafikens Open API and prints a tiny timetable of the 5 coming buses.
+A stupid little CLI-app that accesses Skånetrafikens Open API and prints a tiny timetable of the 5 coming busses.
 All in Swedish.

 ![preview](https://github.com/MrTamagotchi/bussen/blob/master/bussen-preview.gif?raw=true "preview")